Ttangkkeut, Wando, and Songho Beach travel guide

 The best beach in South Korea so far – Songho beach

 After the usual ups and downs and a cool panoramic ride along the coast, we come to a seaside village with a beautiful beach and pine forest where you can camp for free.
 The beach is called Songho beach, and it’s one of the best beaches we’ve seen in South Korea so far.

 Obviously, it is full of tents.
 We find a huge lifesaver abandoned on the beach so we have a bath with the mega-donut!
 The beach is wide and long, a bit crowded but not too much.
 And there are the usual facilities, like large toilets and barbecue spots.

 The village has a decent choice of seafood restaurants which we obviously cannot afford, we just watch a bit of the local karaoke from the outside.

-For dinner, Daniele eat a can of fish that was given us in Kazakhstan!
+For dinner, Daniele eat a can of fish that was given to us in Kazakhstan!
 It reveals itself good even after spending a few months in the bag of the bike.

 And then comes the star of the evening, a rude blonde girl covered with shiny things that draws the crowds and us too, especially when she says to raise the inches shouting “victory!”.
 And as a grand finale also the brand new Korean Spice Girls.